dipanshubatra/nova-mart-ecommerce/README.md

 ## Overview

 NovaMart is a fully containerized, production-ready e-commerce platform.
-It features comprehensive user authentication with **JWT and Google OAuth2**, real-time cart management with stock reservation, automated email notifications via **Brevo API**, and intelligent distributed caching for optimal performance using **Redis (Upstash 256MB)**.
+It features comprehensive user authentication with **JWT and Google OAuth2**, real-time cart management with stock reservation, automated email notifications via **Brevo API**, intelligent distributed caching for optimal performance using **Redis (Upstash 256MB)**, comprehensive monitoring with **Grafana and Loki**, and secure payment processing via **Cashfree**.

-The system is deployed using **Docker** on Render (backend) and **Vercel** (frontend) with a managed PostgreSQL database and distributed Redis caching layer via Upstash.
+The system is deployed using **Docker** on Render (backend) and **Vercel** (frontend) with a managed PostgreSQL database, distributed Redis caching layer via Upstash, and integrated monitoring stack with Grafana dashboards and Loki log aggregation.

 > Note: The source code for this project is **private**.
 This repository serves as a public showcase with diagrams, screenshots, API documentation, and performance results.